duneanalytics/docs/docs/reference/tables/available-chains.md

 Created in September 2018 during ETHBerlin, [Goerli Testnet](https://goerli.net/) was the first proof-of-authority cross-client testnet, synching Parity Ethereum, Geth, Nethermind, Hyperledger Besu (formerly Pantheon), and EthereumJS.

 This is the perfect solution for dapp developers looking to get stats before you launch on mainnet!

+## Fantom

+[Fantom](https://fantom.foundation/) is a layer 1 blockchain offering smart contract functionality.

+It uses a Directed Acyclic Graph, which involves the seamless interaction of nodes in the network to ensure fast and secure transactions.